The Point - A Relais & Châteaux Adirondack Property

 Let’s get to The Point on Saranac Lake.

-First, some context: The Point is the only Forbes Five Star property in Upstate New York and the first North American Relais & Châteaux member.
-So it’s got that going for it, which is nice.
+First, some context: The Point is the only Forbes Five-Star property in Upstate New York and the first North American Relais & Châteaux member, so it has that going for it, which is nice.

-The Point aims to retain the optimal Great Camp charm with modern-era luxuries.
-The resort has only 11 rooms in four original log buildings, so guests can expect a bespoke and elegant experience with a very high standard of service.
+The Point aims to retain the optimal Great Camp charm while offering modern-era luxuries.
+With only 11 rooms in four original log buildings, guests can expect a bespoke and elegant experience with a very high standard of service.

 To match the surroundings, the cuisine at The Point is sublime.
-The current executive chef boasts an impressive resume with tenure at Michelin-starred restaurants and fine dining venues throughout Europe.
-And, as one would expect, the menus are seasonal, feature produce from The Point gardens, and use locally sourced ingredients whenever possible.
+The current executive chef boasts an impressive resume with tenure at fine dining venues throughout the U.S., and, as one would expect, the menus are seasonal, feature produce from The Point gardens, and use locally sourced ingredients whenever possible.

 In keeping with the Gilded Age house party vibe, guests dine together.
 The staff occasionally mixes things up with unique outdoor venues, an island picnic, and a snow barbecue in the winter.